This unit provides opportunities for students to order and compare objects according to their area.

 Shapes which cannot be put together can be compared indirectly by cutting paper to cover one surface and then comparing the (size of the) paper with the surface of the second shape.

-When students can compare two areas they should be given the opportunity to order three or more areas.
+After comparing two areas students should be given the opportunity to order three or more areas.
 The process of ordering three or more areas is not a simple extension as it involves thinking that if A is larger than B and B is larger than C then A is larger than C.

 The learning opportunities in this unit can be differentiated by providing or removing support to students and by varying the task requirements.
 Ways to differentiate include:

 The activities in this unit can be adapted to make them more interesting by adding contexts that are familiar, or of interest to your students.
-For example, you may include a task ordering the size of the footprints of the teachers at your school, include footprints from other members of your local community, or even celebrity footprints.
+For example, you may include a task ordering the size of the footprints of the teachers at your school, the footprints from other members of your local community, or even celebrity footprints.
+Consider how connections might be made to other curriculum areas (e.g. ordering the size of native bird's tracks, the size of footprints belonging to characters from a recent shared book).

 - Station One: paper, crayons, glue